Location Based Pay Template

 How should I communicate the choices I make in regards to location based pay?

-If you’ve purchased a template and would like help customising it, then you can book in a 1 hour session with me as a jumpstart to using it and making it work for you particular needs.
+If you’ve downloaded a template and would like help customising it, then you can book in a 30min session with me as a jumpstart to using it.

 This website was built without code using Notion + Super ⚡️ by Alistair